 Toll Gavel Church Hall, Old Walkergate: Community Kitchen Lunches, 11.30am to 1.15pm.
 If you are struggling to make ends meet, homeless or would like to come and have a meal with some company then you are welcome.

 The Community Hall, Station Road: The Market Weighton WI group meets on the second Thursday of the month at 7pm.
 Visitors are welcome.

 The Bay Horse: Market Weighton’s Book Group now meet in The Bay Horse on the third Wednesday of the month between 6.30pm and 7.30pm.
 New members welcome.

 Pocklington Magistrates Court, George Street: Bingo, dominoes and afternoon tea from 2pm onwards.
 Please come along and join us.
 Contact Mary Drewery on 302198 for more details.

 United Services Club: Pocklington Camera Club meets at 7.30pm.
 It is a small friendly group that welcomes new members.
 Visit www.pocklingtoncameraclub.com for more information.

 Holme on Spalding Moor

-Bishop Wilton Wilton Primary School: Stay and Play session between 1.30pm and 3pm, all pre-school children and their Parents carers welcome to our weekly free session, Term time only .
+Bishop Wilton Wilton Primary School: Stay and Play session between 1.30pm and 3pm, all pre-school children and their Parents carers welcome to our weekly free session, It runs in term time only.

 Community Centre: Sequence dancing between 12.30pm and 3.30pm.
 The first hour is instruction. £3, includes tea and biscuits.